Kong/kong/CONTRIBUTING.md

 Or:

 ```
-tests(proxy) add a new test case for URI encoding
+tests(proxy): add a new test case for URI encoding

 When proxying upstream, the URI sent by Kong should be the one
 received from the client, even if it was percent-encoded.